LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 ## Become familiar with the syntax

-First of all you need to understand that javascript is interpreted line by line by the browser.
+First of all you need to understand that JavaScript is interpreted line by line by the browser.
 While with c++ you compile the program into machine language instructions and then let it run independently.

-### Add javascript to your html page.
+### Add JavaScript to your html page.

 You can choose to add a script block to your html page.
 If possible, avoid this technique.